TrgnTay/api-ui-hybrid-automationFramework/README.md

 Examples:
 - `ProductPositiveTest` – positive product flows
-- `ProductNegativeTest` – negative and error scenarios
+- `ProductNegativeTest` – negative and error scenarios   -FakeStore API does not enforce payload validation; negative scenarios are limited.

 This ensures **full traceability** from business requirement to automated validation.